-What you need to know about adult-onset asthma
+What to know about adult-onset asthma

 Asthma doesn't always develop in childhood.
 Find out about adult asthma symptoms.

 When asthma develops later in life, it's called adult-onset asthma.
-Asthma can act slightly differently in adults than it does in kids.
+Asthma can act slightly differently in adults than it does in children.
 For example, when asthma occurs in childhood, boys are more apt to have it than girls.
 In adults, however, it's more common in women.

 But unlike with children, who often experience asthma episodes sporadically, adults tend to have persistent asthma symptoms that require daily medication to control.
 And because lung function may decrease after middle age, symptoms of adult-onset asthma are sometimes overlooked and dismissed as a general result of decreased lung capacity.

-The asthma action plan you and your doctor create should cover monitoring your symptoms, taking medication as prescribed, and avoiding your triggers.
-As with children, up to 50% of adult-onset asthma cases are associated with allergies, so management and treatment of allergies (if you have them) may be a focal part of your treatment program.
+As with children, up to 50 percent of adult-onset asthma cases are associated with allergies, so management and treatment of allergies (if you have them) may be a focal part of your treatment program.

 Each year more than 4,000 Americans die from asthma attacks, so don't ignore your symptoms.
 If you had asthma as a child, keep in mind that it may disappear for a while but can return in adulthood.